 The Plan covers a large area of land that will take time to be fully realized with the uses outlined in the Plan.
-There are five development areas in the Plan: three are anticipated to develop on a shorter trajectory; and two on a longer trajectory.
+There are four development areas in the Plan: three are anticipated to develop on a shorter trajectory; and one on a longer trajectory.
 The Plan focuses on three prioritized Planning Areas 1, 2 and 3, where development can logically and strategically proceed because of proximity to infrastructure and servicing.
-Amendments to this ASP will be reviewed and monitored by the County, as development occurs, to evaluate alignment with the MDP goals and objectives, and to initiate the Future Development Areas 4 and 5 that have longer trajectories.
+Amendments to this ASP will be reviewed and monitored by the County, as development occurs, to evaluate alignment with the MDP goals and objectives, and to initiate the Future Study Area with a longer trajectory.
 Where found necessary by County Council, elements of this ASP or the policy within will be updated by Administration, for consideration and adoption by County Council.